-Looking for a Help Desk Specialist?
+Are you looking for a Help Desk Specialist?
 Look no further; we have created a Help Desk Specialist Job Description Template that you can use to efficiently and effectively attract suitable applicants.
 Our applicant tracking system will assist you in customizing the prototype, posting it to appropriate job boards, and managing applicants.

 A Help Desk Specialist is someone who can help you find the correct answer to whatever question or issue you are having.
-You give them your problem, and they work with it until they fix everything so that even if there’s a new update out, we’ll be able to get back on track quickly!
+You give them your problem, and they work with it until they fix everything so that even if there’s a new update, we’ll be able to get back on track quickly!
 They’re always happy when people come in for advice–it means their hard work wasn’t wasted.
-So next time something goes wrong, don’t panic because our team has got this covered!
+So next time something goes wrong, don’t panic because our team has this covered!

 Why it’s important